Otobi

 Otobi is a Bangladesh-based furniture manufacturer and retailer.
 The company was established in 1975 by Nitun Kundu.
-As of 2020, Otobi was tied with Navana and Nadia for second place among Bangladeshi furniture companies, with a 5 percent market share, behind Hatil, which has a 10 percent share.
-Otobi also exports furniture.
+Its Managing Director is Animesh Kundu who is the son of Nitun Kundu.
+Otobi manufactures both Home and Office furniture.
+Otobi sells its product locally in Bangladesh and exports to India too in a small volume.

-In mid 2006, Sabbir Hasan Nasir joined the company as CEO.
+In mid 2006, Engr.
+Sabbir Hasan Nasir joined the company as CEO.
 Bidyut Kumar Basu was made the CEO of the company in 2015.
-Mr. Sudipta Goswami took over as chief executive officer in 2018 and currently holds the position.
+Mr. Sudipta Goswami took over as Chief Executive Officer in 2018 and currently, Mr Arfin Ali, FCA holds the CEO position.

+At present, the Senior Operational Managements of OTOBI Ltd are as follows: